In Catholic Philippines, father-priests seek papal blessing

 But Filipino Catholic bishops have done nothing to stop the ministry of the three priests who have openly violated the Church discipline.

-Monsignor Victorino Rivas of the neighboring Archdiocese of Bacolod said cases of priests with families are confidential and that there are no statistics on their numbers.
+Monsignor Victorino Rivas of the neighbouring Archdiocese of Bacolod said cases of priests with families are confidential and that there are no statistics on their numbers.

 Siva told Reuters there were two more priests in Iloilo City who may join his self-styled ministry called "Compania de los Padres de Familia" (The Company of Priests with Families).